jpmhouston/TotalObserver/README.md

 TotalObserver's feature set is heavily influenced by [MAKVONotificationCenter](http://github.com/mikeash/MAKVONotificationCenter), and also adapts its rock-solid solution for automatic removal.

-Written in Objective-C but tested to be usable from Swift.
+Written in Objective-C but tested to verify it's usable from Swift.

 Pull requests welcome.